 For whom: For anyone interested in the topic

-It is possible to participate both physically and online, and participation is free but you need to book (free) tickets via the TIX link here.
+It is possible to participate both physically and online, and participation is free.
+Sign up via TIX.

 The event is organized by The Nordic House in Reykjavik, the Nordic Council Environment Prize, and the project Youth for Sustainable Living, led by Nordregio.